 Edinburgh’s famous ‘North Bridge’ in the heart of the city centre – connecting Princes street and the Old Town – required extensive restoration.
 An agreement was made between Edinburgh City Council and Jack Arts that during this restoration the structure would be covered with a design by Patricia McGrath echoing elements of the bridges design features, with large areas along the length of the bridge left for Public Art.
 Martin Gray was selected as the initial featured artist and developed a photographic installation, working with McGrath on layouts, to ensure the work was sympathetic to the whole effect.
 Each panel is an impressive two metres high and the work, which is still in place, has been widely admired by the public and praised by critics.

-Last year, when I put this body of work together, for the North Bridge Installation, almost seems like another era now.
-I hope the work reminds us to stay strong, be good to each other and work towards our local and global communities being open and safer again.
-Never to take for granted the ordinary interactions of daily life.
+The recent past feels more like another era than ever before in our lives.
+I hope the images evoke the value of staying strong, being good to each other and working towards our local and global communities being open and safer again.
+Maybe we need to readdress who and what we choose to celebrate.
+Certainly, we should never again take for granted the ordinary interactions of daily life.

 Troubled times show us more than ever the importance of public service and humble acts of kindness and loyalty, not to mention the enormous bravery of some of our citizens.
 All to help to find a way to share great places, as reflected in this project.